lbechberger/MLinPractice/README.md

 The preprocessing steps to take can be configured with the following flags:
 - `-p` or `--punctuation`: A new column "tweet_no_punctuation" is created, where all punctuation is removed from the original tweet.
 (See `code/preprocessing/punctuation_remover.py` for more details)
 - `-t`or `--tokenize`: Tokenize the given column (can be specified by `--tokenize_input`, default = "tweet"), and create new column with suffix "_tokenized" containing tokenized tweet.
+- `-s` or `--strings`: Remove stopwords, links and emojis in the "tweet" column of the data frame. (see code/preprocessing/string_remover.py)
+- `--language`: Only keep tweets with the given language argument.
+Supported strings have to match enires of the "language" column of the data frame (en, fr, de, etc.).
+This argument is set to keep only english tweets (en).

 Moreover, the script accepts the following optional parameters:
 - `-e` or `--export` gives the path to a pickle file where an sklearn pipeline of the different preprocessing steps will be stored for later usage.